coneda/kor/README.md

 as part of every installation (version 2.0.0 and above).
 We will add new versions, should the need arise.

+### JSON API

+This API is undergoing a lot of change.
+This is why we are not showing all of the possible requests here.
+Instead, we'll just listing the ones that we hope will not change anymore in the forseeable future.

+The request paths all end with `.json` to hint the desired JSON content type for the response.
+But also the request body has to be in the JSON format and the request's `content-type` header has to be `application/json`

+Have a look at [Authentication](#authentication) to see how you can provide authentication credentials.

+* `/kinds.json`: returns array of all kinds
+* `/kinds/1.json`: returns kind with id 1
+* `/relations.json`: returns array of all relations
+* `/relations/1.json`: returns relation with id 1
+* `/entities.json`: search for entities, returns only viewable content, resultset of directed relationships
+    * `terms`: searches for entities with matching name or synonyms (uses the elasticsearch index)
+    * `relation_name`: limits to entities that can be used as targets for the given relation name
+    * `kind_id`: limits to entities that are of the given kind
+    * `include_media`: whether to include media entities (default: false)
+    * `page`: requests a specific page from the resultset (default: 1)
+    * `per_page`: sets the page size (default: 10)
+* `/entities/1.json`: returns the entity with id 1, requires `view` permissions for that entity
+* `/entities/1/relationships.json`: returns the relationships for that entity, returns only viewable content, returns array
+    * `kind_id`: limits by the target's kind
+    * `relation_name`: limits by relation name
+    * `page`: requests a specific page from the resultset (default: 1)
+    * `per_page`: sets the page size (default: 10)

+Resultsets are JSON objects having this structure:

+    {
+      total: 133,
+      page: 1,

+      ids: [13,89,1333],
+      records: [ ... ],
+    }

+while `ìds` and `records` are optional.

 ### Generating a virtual appliance